NuclearTalent/Bayes2019/installation/index.md

     conda env update -f path/to/environment.yml
     conda activate talent-env

 Test your installation by opening a jupyter notebook, or a python session, and check that you can import the new modules without any error messages.
-E.g., having added `gpy`, `pymc3`, and `pymultinest`, to your environment you should try
+E.g., having added `GPy`, `pymc3`, and `pymultinest`, to your environment you should try

-    >>> import gpy
+    >>> import GPy
     >>> import pymc3
     >>> import pymultinest